Code-Institute-Submissions/MS1-Project-Wepre-Hall/README.md

 ### Home Page

 - Navbar.
-- Full width image carousel with three scrollable images of the house.
+- Full width image carousel with three scrollable high resolution images of the house.
 - Overview section with binoculars icon next to heading with a paragraph of brief introduction to the website.
 - The Hall Today section with suitable icon next to heading and a paragraph detailing what is currently happening at the site today.
 - Footer.